Mattjclay/gzMap/README.md

 # Ghetto Zen Map - Interactive Nmap Console Application Poorly Written by Noobs in Python

-Open VsCode and paste the following command to install the collab plugin
+Open VsCode and type Ctrl+ p then paste the following command to install the collab plugin

 ```
 ext install MS-vsliveshare.vsliveshare